PPF account rules and NSC (Amendments 2017) for NRIs

 PPF account rules (Amendment 2017) and NSC Amendment Rules 2017, has completely changed the small scheme investments scenario for NRI Investors.

 For old investors – You have no other option, but to get your money back and invest in other suitable Instruments.
-The more you delay the more you will lose on the interest income, as now your money is earning Savings bank rate.

 You must have an idea on Mutual funds, NRE deposits which can get you Tax-free income.
 Start exploring yourself or consult a Financial Planner

 For new Investors – If you have plans to move abroad due to Job or business reasons, which may change your Tax residency status, then better not to get into small saving schemes.
-There are other Investment options too which you can try for your long and short-term goals.

 11 COMMENTS